Guest Services / FAQ

 If you choose to drive we encourage you to park in one of the PNE’s secure, well-lit lots.
 Lots are located at the corner of Windermere and Hastings across from the entrance to Fright Nights.
 Additional parking is available at gate 9 located off Bridgeway Street.
 Parking costs $15.00; We accept cash, credit and debit for parking payment.
 Click here for directions to the PNE.

-Fright Nights is not recommended for children 12 & under, guest 65 and older, guests with sensitivity to strobe lighting, guests with high blood pressure and pregnant women.
+Fright Nights is not recommended for children 12 & under, guest 65 and older, guests with sensitivity to strobe lighting, sensitivity to fog effects, guests with high blood pressure and pregnant women.
 Some haunted houses are not suitable for people suffering from vertigo.

 No guest costumes, painted faces or event re-entry will be allowed.